wvissers/openhab2-addons-tuya/README.md

 ## Supported Things

-Currently it supports the LSC Smart Connect Power Plug,  Smart LED white and color ambiance lamps, and Smart Filament LED lamps.
+Currently it supports the LSC Smart Connect Power Plug,  Smart LED white and color ambiance lamps, Smart Filament LED lamps and Smart Sirens.
 Other devices that use the same communication scheme might also work.
+Please let me know when it works with other Tuya based devices as well.

 ## Quick start